openstack/skyline-console/docs/en/test/3-4-E2E-resource-operation.md

   - Parameter `name`, the name of the instance
   - Parameter `networkName`, the network name selected when the instance was created
   - Take the floating IP associated instance as an example: `test/e2e/integration/pages/network/floatingip.spec.js`
-    - In order to successfully associate with the instance, the router connected to the subnet where the instance's interfae is located must have a public network gateway turned on
+    - In order to successfully associate with the instance, the router connected to the subnet where the instance's interface is located must have a public network gateway turned on
       1. Create a network `networkName` with subnet
       2. Create a router `routerName` with the public network gateway turned on and connected to the network `networkName` subnet
-      3. Create a instance `instanceName` with a interfae on the network `networkName`
+      3. Create a instance `instanceName` with a interface on the network `networkName`

     ```javascript
-    it('successfully prepair resource', () => {
+    it('successfully prepare resource', () => {
       cy.createNetwork({ name: networkName });
       cy.createRouter({ name: routerName, network: networkName });
       cy.createInstance({ name: instanceName, networkName });